 It can potentially cause an abscess.
 If it gets large enough, it can cross the blood-brain barrier, or the bacteria accumulating around the kernel can enter your bloodstream and cause infective endocarditis.

-There is a link to a news articleOpens in a new tab. about a man who got popcorn stuck underneath the gums.
+There is a link to a news article about a man who got popcorn stuck underneath the gums.
 He got an infection that led to bacteria entering his bloodstream, infecting his heart and nearly losing his life!
 That is why regular dental hygiene is so important!

 Either have your dentist or your dental hygienist take a look for you.
 I have had patients before who have gotten popcorn kernels stuck, and they didn’t want to try and get it out at home in fear of pushing it up farther that they can’t reach it.